oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

     ![AVDF](./images/avdf-115.png "HR App - Settings")

     -   On the **Session Details** screen, you will see how the application is connected to the database.
 This information is taken from the **userenv** namespace by executing the `SYS_CONTEXT` function.
-    - You should see that the **IP Address** is **10.0.0.150**, which is the IP Address of the DBSec VM where glassfish app is hosted
+    - You should see that the **IP Address** is **10.0.0.150**, which is the IP Address of the DBSec VM where glassfish app is hosted.
-    - You should see the **DB NAME** is **FREEPDB1**, which is the Oracle AI Database 26ai.
+    - You should see the **DB NAME** is **FREEPDB1**, which is the Oracle AI Database 26ai instance of **employees_search** target.

 10. Logout

     ![AVDF](./images/avdf-117.png "AVDF - Logout")

-💡 **TIP:** In real world deployment scenarios, you could capture the approved SQL statements while funtionally testing your apps in pre-prod instance, and importing them into production instance once you have captured all the approved SQLs and trusted paths.
+💡 **TIP:** In real world deployment, you would capture the expected workload while funtionally testing your application in a pre-prod environment, and importing them into production instance once you are confident that all the approved SQLs and trusted paths are captured.

 </details>

 <details>
 <summary> **Step 4: Ensure the SQL Firewall has learned**</summary>

-1. On Security Central console, expand **SQL learning for users (0)**, select the user **`EMPLOYEESEARCH_PROD`**
+1. On Security Central console, expand **SQL learning for users (1)**, select the user **`EMPLOYEESEARCH_PROD`**

-    - Click **View learning data** to see the SQL Queries captured by SQL Firewall that were executed on HR Glassfish app.
+    - Click **View learning data** to see the SQL Queries captured by SQL Firewall that were executed on Glassfish app.
             ![AVDF](./images/360-23.png "AVDF - SQL Firewall policy- View learning data")

        **Note:** If you don't see data from **JDBC Thin Client** in the column **Client program** in the table, click **Refresh learning data**.
 Repeat 2-3 times if required.
     - Click **Cancel** to return back
-2. Click **Stop**
+2. Click **Stop** and review the status transitions to **Learning completed**
             ![AVDF](./images/360-24.png "AVDF - SQL Firewall policy- Stop learning popup")
             Normally, you will consider stopping once you’re confident the system has fully learned all authorized and approved SQL statements from trusted connection paths.

-💡 **TIP:** You've now enabled SQL Firewall to learn the approved SQL statements and trusted connection paths for EMPLOYEESEARCH_PROD application service account.
-You will now enforce this as an allow-list with SQL Firewall policy.
+💡 **TIP:** SQL Firewall has now learned the approved SQL statements and trusted connection paths for EMPLOYEESEARCH_PROD application service account, and constructed the allow-lists.
+You will now enforce the allow-lists in a SQL Firewall policy.

 </details>

 <details>
 <summary> **Step 5: Enable the SQL Firewall policy**</summary>

-1. Expand **SQL Firewall policy for user**
+1. Expand **SQL Firewall policy for users (0)**
     ![AVDF](./images/360-25.png "AVDF - SQL Firewall policy- create policy popup") **Note:** Notice that SQL Firewall policy for **`EMPLOYEESEARCH_PROD`** is automatically created and is in **Disabled** status